 Over the years scumbag stock promoters have given penny stocks a bad reputation.
-Everyone knows somebody who has been burned badly in the past.
-Innocent people have lost thousands after investing a large chunk of their savings into a “hot stock tip” advertised as the next Microsoft.
+Everyone knows someone who has been burned badly in the past.
+Innocent people losing thousands investing a large chunk of their savings into a “hot stock tip”.
 Although promoters are unethical, they provide educated traders with an opportunity to profit from these pump and dump scams.
 With that being said the vast majority are awful with a terrible track record.
-Fast forward to 2018, only a handful of them have the ability to attract enough volume to make it worthwhile to buy or short sell a promotion.
+Fast forward to 2020, only a handful of them have the ability to attract enough volume to make it worthwhile to buy or short sell a promotion.

-List of Penny Stock Promoters to follow in 2018
+Top Penny Stock Promoters to follow in 2020

 Useful Websites for Research

-Goodetrades.com – This is a great site run by Michael Goode and provides an abundance of research on the latest pump and dumps.
+Goodetrades.com – Great site run by Michael Goode and provides an abundance of research on the latest pump and dumps.

 Promotionstocksecrets.com – Premium service to learn out about how promotion works, free articles on the site are educational.

-With the rise of social media platforms like Facebook, Instagram and Twitter there’s more opportunity to reach a mass audience with minimal cost.
-Instagram, in particular, is becoming hugely popular to tout stocks.
-I’ve noticed Instagram models with millions of followers, getting paid to advertise marijuana companies.
+With the rise of social media platforms like Instagram and Twitter, there’s more opportunity to reach a mass audience with minimal cost.
+Instagram, is becoming hugely popular to tout stocks.
+I’ve noticed Instagram models with millions of followers, getting paid to advertise marijuana companys.
 With all the hype around the legislation of marijuana, dozens of people lost money on that alert.
-On Twitter it’s relatively easy for promoters to find penny stock traders, e.g. they can just visit Timothy Sykes followers list, mass follows them and setup an automatic DM touting a shitty company.
-Promoters can also leverage paid ads on Facebook to setup highly targeted advertisements that follow you around everywhere.
-Sometimes to look more natural they create fake profiles claiming to be financial advisers or have worked for Goldman Sachs.
+Twitter in recent times has become the most prominent place for pumpers to hype stocks, below is a list of Twitter accounts worth following for penny stock plays.

-Another tactic utilized by promoters is developing a strong brand and portraying themselves as an authority figure.
-National Inflation Association was a clever scam run by Jonathan Lebed and Gerard Adams.
-To the average person, they appeared as a non-profit organisation trying to educate the masses on how to prepare for hyperinflation and profit from the next stock market collapse.
-Their short documentaries on Youtube were well-produced and amassed millions of views, allowing them to build massive email lists to pump and dump worthless companies.
-Hundred’s of vulnerable people lost money investing in their stock picks during tough economic times, their email alerts sounded compelling but in reality were bullshit and dropped 90% a few months after.
+Another tactic utilized by promoters is developing a strong brand and portraying themselves as a legit company.
+National Inflation Association was a clever scheme run by Jonathan Lebed and Gerard Adams.
+To the average person, they appeared as a non-profit organization trying to educate the masses on how to prepare for hyperinflation and profit from the next stock market collapse.
+Their short documentaries on YouTube were well-produced and amassed millions of views, allowing them to build massive email lists to promote worthless companies.
+Hundred’s of vulnerable people lost money investing in their stock picks during tough economic times, their email alerts sounded compelling but in reality, were bullshit and dropped 80% a few months after.

-As of 2017 NIA is inactive, Gerard Adams left and co-founded Elite Daily that ended up being purchased by the Daily Mail for $50 million.
+Gerard Adams left NIA and co-founded Elite Daily which was later acquired by the Daily Mail for $50 million.
 More than likely Jonathan Lebed is still operating the website, but his picks receive very little attention.
-Lebed is the poster boy for pump and dumps, at 16 years old he was indicted by the SEC for pumping penny stocks on various message boards and had to pay back $285,000.
+Lebed is the poster boy for pump and dumps, at 16 years old he was indicted by the SEC for pumping penny stocks on message boards and had to pay back $285,000.
 He created about 80 different usernames on message boards and had conversations with himself to make it look like the stocks he was talking about were great investments.
-Back in early 2000’s this was an effective strategy but doesn’t work as well now.
+Back in the early 2000’s this was an effective strategy but doesn’t work as well now.

-With so many investing scams being advertised, the SEC will have to be more vigilant monitoring the internet for micro-cap fraud to protect the public from the latest scams.
+With so many investment scams being advertised, the SEC will have to be more vigilant monitoring the internet for micro cap fraud to protect the public.